cnell7/Scattergories/README.md

 Allows players to sign-in to their account.
 Displays warning when player inputs bad request.
 #### Signup
 Allows players to create an account to play.
 Displays warning when player inputs bad request.
+#### Settings
+Allows players to change password and delete account.
 ## Back End
 ```bash
 nodemon server